jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Alejandra Arias__

-> Pero las horas caen y el tiempo los atrapa, alejandonos ... quiza en otro punto de esto que llamos tiempo puedan reencontrarse para volver a ser victimas de un adios que se delieta seprando lo que en un momento en un instante del ya mencionado tiempo, parecia eterno
+> Pero las horas caen y el tiempo los atrapa, alejandonos ... quiza en otro punto de esto que llamos tiempo puedan reencontrarse para volver a ser victimas de un adios que se delieta separando lo que en un momento en un instante del ya mencionado tiempo, parecia eterno.
 >
 > __--- Alejandra Arias__

-> but I wanted to jump, I wanted to give it a try.
-But I wasn't sure, because one thing I am sure about, it wouldn't feel right if you don't want to jump with me
+> But I wanted to jump, I wanted to give it a try.
+But I wasn't sure, because one thing I am sure about, it wouldn't feel right if you don't want to jump with me.
 >
 > __--- Me__

-> Reading old writings bring a smile to my face, somehow some of the ideas and question are still persistent in my head
+> Reading old writings bring a smile to my face, somehow some of the ideas and question are still persistent in my head.
 >
 > __--- Me__

-> if you don't have a coherent story, if you don't know who you are, and are being vauge or overly reclusive about yourself because of it, people will likely find it more difficult to connect with you
+> if you don't have a coherent story, if you don't know who you are, and are being vague or overly reclusive about yourself because of it, people will likely find it more difficult to connect with you
 >
 >  __--- [Like Stories of Old](https://youtu.be/if5YMnNKcNw?t=171)__